JohnSnowLabs/spark-nlp/docs/en/alab/annotation.md

 ### Predictions

 A prediction is a list of annotations created automatically by <bl>Spark NLP</bl> pre-trained [models](https://nlp.johnsnowlabs.com/docs/en/alab/models) or from the [rules](https://nlp.johnsnowlabs.com/docs/en/alab/rules).
-We can create predictions using the _Pre-Annotate_ button from the <es>Tasks</es> page.
+A project owner/manager can create predictions using the _Pre-Annotate_ button from the <es>Tasks</es> page.
 Predictions are read-only, which means users can see the predictions but cannot modify those.

-To reuse predictions to bootstrap the annotation process, users can copy it to a new completion.
+To reuse a prediction to bootstrap the annotation process, users can copy it to a new completion.
 This new completion bootstrapped from the prediction is editable.

 <img class="image image__shadow image__align--center" src="/assets/images/annotation_lab/4.1.0/prediction.png" style="width:40%;"/>